 , Issues and Challenges Associated with Recruitment and Retention for Health Research

 Graham A. Colditz (Chair), School of Medicine, Washington University, St. Louis

-James Allen, Department of Biobehavior, Health, and Population Sciences, University of Minnesota
+James Allen, Department of Family Medicine and Biobehavioral Health, University of Minnesota Medical School, Duluth Campus

 C. Graham Kalton, Westat